Know Before You Go: Travel Information

 If Sick, Stay Home

-- If you have any symptoms associated with COVID-19 or have been in contact with a known case, we ask that you please postpone your visit.
+- If you have any symptoms associated with COVID-19 or have been in contact with a known case, please stay home.

-- If you begin to feel unwell while visiting Squamish, self-isolate in your accommodation.
-Call 8-1-1 to speak to a health care professional.
+- If you begin to feel unwell, please self-isolate and call 8-1-1 to speak to a health care professional.

 Wash Your Hands

-- Good hand hygiene is one of the most effective ways to slow the spread of COVID-19.
+- Good hand hygiene is one of the most effective ways to slow the spread of germs.
 Wash your hands regularly and pack hand sanitizer.

 Come Prepared & Bring Supplies